spectrocloud/librarium/content/docs/08-user-management/2-rbac.md

 Palette's RBAC design allows granting granular access to resources and its operations.
 This is achieved using *Roles* and *Permissions*.
 Role-based access control primarily focuses on assigning permissions to roles instead of individual users.
 Multiple roles can be assigned to a user, which defines the permitted actions on the resource.

-The Tenant Admin can access these settings in the Palette console under **Tenant Admin -> Roles**.
+The Tenant Admin can access these settings in the Palette console under **Tenant Admin** > **Roles**.
 This page lists all the roles available along with the scope and status.

 # Scope